 Visiting Capitol Reef National Park in December

-Capitol Reef an amazing place to explore and photograph the colorful cliffs, canyons, domes and bridges you’ll see here.
+Capitol Reef is an amazing place to explore and photograph the colorful landscape you’ll see here.
+It also has a rich cultural history and unique geology that appeals to nature lovers, history buffs, and adventure enthusiasts!

 A Photo Tour of Capitol Reef National Park